 And I want to ask you, in terms of the future of retail and some of the consumer trends that you’re following, what do you think are going to be the top consumer trends that are really going to shape the way Shopify runs its business?

 HARLEY FINKELSTEIN: Yeah.
 Well, again, I have already mentioned that future retail must be everywhere.
-So the brands that are going to do very well, that are really successful – they will sell where their consumer wants to buy, whether that’s online or offline, in an app like our Shop app, or on a social media platform.
+So the brands that are going to do very well, that are really successful will sell where their consumers want to buy, whether that’s online or offline, in an app like our Shop app, or on a social media platform.
 And we make it really easy on Shopify.

 So if you think about your favorite brands you’re buying from right now, consumers around the world are mostly choosing to buy direct whenever they can rather than going through an intermediary.
 I don’t think it will go away.
 I think it will be stable.
 And this sort of direct-to-consumer trend will continue for a long time.

 But again, what we’re trying to do is level the playing field.
-For so long, small business has been at a disadvantage to big business.
-So, coming to Shopify, you get payout rates that only big companies usually got or shipping rates or capital rates.
+For so long, small businesses have been at a disadvantage to big businesses.
+So, coming to Shopify, you get payout rates that only big companies usually get, shipping rates, or capital rates.

 Now, since we’re talking about e-commerce, obviously, we have to talk about Amazon.
 And we’ve seen the CEO of Shopify say he welcomes competition with Amazon’s decision to have some of these third-party sellers create independent online stores.
 He said that would mean he accomplished his mission.
 How does Shopify plan to compete with some of these big retailers in this space?